Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Gaze Estimation Background

 Appearance-based methods directly learn a mapping function from images to human gaze.
-Different from 2D eye feature regression methods, appearance-based methods do not require dedicated devices for detecting geometric features.
+Different from previous methods, appearance-based methods do not require dedicated devices for detecting geometric features.
 They use image features such as image pixel~\cite{Lu_2014_TPAMI} or deep features~\cite{Zhang_2015_CVPR} to regress gaze.
-Various regression models have been used, \eg, the neural network~\cite{Baluja_1994_CMU}, the Gaussian process regression model~\cite{Williams_2006_CVPR}, the adaptive linear regression model~\cite{Lu_2014_TPAMI} and the convolutional neural network~\cite{Zhang_2015_CVPR}.
-However, this is still a challenging task due to the complex eye appearance.
+Various regression models have been used, \eg, neural networks~\cite{Baluja_1994_CMU}, gaussian process regression~\cite{Williams_2006_CVPR}, adaptive linear regression~\cite{Lu_2014_TPAMI}, convolutional neural networks~\cite{Zhang_2015_CVPR} and transformers~\cite{cheng2021gaze}.
+However, it is still a challenging task due to complex facial appearance.